Skip to Content

 Where to Stay Near Mount Hood

-Nottingham Campground: Located off of Highway 35, this campground is centrally located and is next to Tamanawas Falls and Hood River, and you’ll have a peaceful experience here.
+Nottingham Campground: Located off Highway 35, this campground is centrally located and is next to Tamanawas Falls and Hood River, and you’ll have a peaceful experience here.

 Sherwood Campground: Sherwood Campground is further down the road from Nottingham Campground, and is located on the East Fork Hood River.
 The campsites here are quite close together and had little privacy so it wouldn’t be my first choice to stay here.